uaanchorage/GSoC/README.md

 # Alaska: Google Summer of Code (GSoC)
 This is our first time participating as a mentoring organization in the Google Summer of Code (GSoC) as "Alaska."
 We consist of stable open-source projects in production use in research and relatively young projects.
 We also have mentors who have participated in several GSoC instances.

 We represent the 49th state, Alaska.
 Anchorage, the largest city in Alaska, has a vibrant open-source community.
-Through this GSoC initiative, industrial experts that are part of [Alaska Developer Alliance](https://www.akdevalliance.com/) and faculty and researchers from the [University of Alaska Anchorage (UAA)](https://www.uaa.alaska.edu/) join hands, to provide a perfect mentoring experience for interested students globally.
+Through this GSoC initiative, industrial experts that are part of [Alaska Developer Alliance](https://www.akdevalliance.com/) and faculty and researchers from the [University of Alaska Anchorage (UAA)](https://www.uaa.alaska.edu/) join hands, to provide a perfect mentoring experience for interested contributors globally.
 We hope to provide a glimpse of this northern state and its tech landscape to the Lower 48 and the outside world through this summer internship program organized by Google.

 # List of Ideas